snowkidind/snowpass/README.md

 # SOFTWARE IS AS IS AND COMES WITH ZERO WARRANTIES ESPECIALLY IF YOU GET HACKED AND LOSE YOUR STUFF - I AM NOT IN ANY WAY RESPONSIBLE NOR HAVE ANY LEGAL OBLIGATIONS.

-## NEXT STEPS
-- store pid files to ensure a single process is running
-- look into applying the signal protocol on c for potential embedded approach
-- Check that dissappearing messages are turned on and warn if they arent (signald feature req)

 # Operating the bot